B/R Expert Predictions for the World Cup

 But I can't shake this feeling Morocco are going to pip them to the second spot in Group B, thus sending them out of the tournament at the earliest possible stage.

-You might think that's unlikely, but this is the same team who barely scraped out of the group at Euro 2016 (before gaining momentum) and were bested by Ghana and the USA at this stage in 2014.
+You might think that's unlikely, but this is the same team who barely scraped out of the group at Euro 2016 (before gaining momentum) and were bested at this stage in 2014.

 Dean Jones: Argentina